FAQ - Burnett et al. v. National Association of Realtors®, et al.

 In this case, the Class Representatives are Scott and Rhonda Burnett, Ryan Hendrickson, Jerod Breit, Scott Trupiano, Jeremy Keel, Hollee Ellis and Frances Harvey.

-Specifically, the lawsuit alleges violations of the Sherman Act (a federal antitrust statute found at 15 U.S.C. § 1 et seq.); the Missouri Antitrust Law (Mo.
-Rev. Stat. § 416.031); and the Missouri Merchandising Practices Act (Mo.
-Rev. Stat. § 407.010 et seq.).
+Specifically, the lawsuit alleges violations of the Sherman Act (a federal antitrust statute found at 15 U.S.C. § 1 et seq.).

 Defendants deny the allegations and deny that the rules are anticompetitive.
 Defendants assert that the challenged rules benefit both sellers and buyers by making home sale transactions more efficient and that, in any event, there has been no unlawful conduct.
 Defendants’ Answers to the Third Amended Complaint are available at here.